Canon 20D vs Fujifilm X100

 Studio photographers will appreciate that the Canon 20D (unlike the X100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Which of the two cameras – the Canon 20D or the Fujifilm X100 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.